36

 11

 • I had to port software to unix on alpha, and we found that being 64 bits it was a lot slower than 32 bit systems as our software used lots of pointers and could cache less data in memory with alpha.
 (However, like many software companies we took advantage of the high discounts to use Alpha servers for file serving etc.) Having to rewrite raster code (with dec paying for the staff cost) to use word rather than byte access gave nice speedups on other systems.
-Dec 9, 2020 at 23:02
+Commented Dec 9, 2020 at 23:02

 • 2